senzing-garage/knowledge-base/proposals/file-layout.md

 1. Separate Persistent Volumes can be kept for different version of Senzing.
 1. Separate Persistent Volumes for development, verification, and production.
-1. Supports "rolling updates" and roll-backs.
+1. Supports "rolling updates" and roll-backs with no blackouts.
 1. If desired, the same docker images can be run with different Persistent Volumes to spread the load across different file systems.